-To your health | NevadaAppeal.com
+to your health | NevadaAppeal.com

 Yoga Flow by Jill Mustacchio — 10 a.m., Carson Tahoe Cancer Center, 1535 Medical Parkway.
 Yoga classes are designed to promote a sense of well being for cancer survivors and patients in treatment.
 Learn "do-able" postures linking breath and movement.
 Registration required.
 Call 775-445-7500.

 Body Recharge — 11 a.m., Well Being Massage and Functional Fitness, 195 E. Winnie Lane.
 A restorative class aimed to give your body a re-set and/or recharge.
 You will use foam rolling and trigger point balls as well as other methods to bring relief to chronic muscle and joint pain areas.
 We also explore corrective and developmental exercises (using partner stretching/PNF/yoga poses/Swiss Stability Ball, etc.) to activate the "little muscles" and increase stabilization of the joints.
-This class helps prepare the body for everyday movement and exercise.
-As important, it benefits individuals making the transition from rehab to fitness.
-For more information, visit http://www.carsoncityfitness.com, or call 775-546-3414.
+For information, visit http://www.carsoncityfitness.com, or call 775-546-3414.

-Overeaters Anonymous — noon, Overeaters Anonymous Carson City, 1617 Fairview Drive, Suite 1.
+Overeaters Anonymous — 12 p.m., Overeaters Anonymous Carson City, 1617 Fairview Drive, Suite 1.
 For information, visit http://www.oanns.org.

+Meta-Trix — 12:15 p.m., Well Being Massage and Functional Fitness, 195 E. Winnie Lane.
+Every movement we perform uses the whole body.
+This class uses suspension trainers and similar tools to challenge every plane of motion.
+Whether you seek perfection and performance on your mountain bike or simply want to improve strength and stability when taking the stairs, this class is for you.
+For information, visit http://www.carsoncityfitness.com, or call 775-546-3414.

 Square Dancing — 6 p.m., Carson City Senior Center, 911 Beverly Drive.